Top 5 Tips to Age-Proof your Hips

 Mr Parminder J Singh

 Mr Parminder J Singh is an Orthopaedic Surgeon with St Vincent’s Private Hospital East Melbourne.
+Want to know what a medical professional recommends for how to keep hips healthy?
 Here are his five top tips to age-proofing your hips and reducing your risk of ending up on the operating table!

 Tip 1: Monitor your Bone Density